 Information for Supervisors of Undergraduate Projects

-The most obvious source of information for supervisors of undergraduate projects is the Projects Webpage, and in particular, the guidenotes2016-17.pdf.
+The most obvious source of information for supervisors of undergraduate projects is the Projects Webpage, and in particular, the Project Guidance Notes 2017-18.
 The latter contain the formal regulations, amongst a wealth of other information.
 Attention should also be drawn to the document "Teaching the Undergraduate Mathematics Course" which again contains much useful information.
 In addition supervisors might look at the reports of the AMS "Promoting Undergraduate Research in Mathematics" program.
 These give lots of interesting ideas on project work.
 (The pdf files are quite large and take a while to download!)

 However there are some points of particular relevance to supervisors.